liberland/Constitution/Constitution.md

 1) To fulfill the purpose of the Government in a regulated and orderly manner, the Legislative shall establish rules and guidelines that inform human action and guide the people to act in accordance with the Non-Aggression Principle.

-2) The Executive shall expand upon these rules and create auxiliary rules within limits and based on mandates given by the Legislative Power
+2) The Executive shall expand upon these rules and create auxiliary rules within limits and based on mandates given expressly by the Legislative

 3) This shall be accomplished by issuing Regulations, written instruments containing normative text, and explanatory text aimed at setting, repealing, or adjusting rights or responsibilities for generally defined groups of Persons, the Government, or certain parts or Agents thereof.